7 Situations to Review Your Job Architecture

 1. High Growth Leads to the Creation of New Jobs

-When a company increases in size, its job architecture usually becomes more complex as many new roles arise.
-This means new jobs, job families, functions and maybe even grades in case a company expands to new markets or service areas.
-In the best-case scenario, all the new jobs fit perfectly to the existing job families, making the addition easy with no impact on the compensation structure.
+When a company grows, its job architecture usually becomes more complex as many new roles arise.
+This means new jobs, job families, functions, and maybe even grades if a company expands to new markets or service areas.
+In the best-case scenario, all the new jobs fit perfectly into the existing job families, making the addition easy without impacting the compensation structure.
 However, if there is no existing or only an outdated job architecture, then integrating new jobs will require a lot of work.
-It will also require quick decision making, with the danger of creating inconsistencies such as adding the new jobs to a job family where they don’t fit well or adding new job families which are defined differently than the existing ones… These likely scenarios will then lead to a lack of overview for the Management and to pay inconsistencies between jobs and job families.
+It will also require quick decision-making, with the danger of creating inconsistencies, such as adding new jobs to a job family where they don’t fit well or adding new job families that are defined differently than the existing ones… These likely scenarios will then lead to a lack of overview for the Management and to pay inconsistencies between jobs and job families.

-Dealing with growth is therefore a typical situation for reviewing a job architecture to make sure it is scalable to support employee growth.
-Defining a structure with job families, sub-job families, jobs, and grades that exist today and that will be needed in the future will ensure your ability to keep the conversion capability of your talent management.
+Dealing with growth is, therefore, a typical situation for reviewing a job architecture to ensure it is scalable to support employee growth.
+Defining a structure with job families, sub-job families, jobs, and grades that exist today and will be needed in the future will ensure your ability to maintain the conversion capability of your talent management.

 2. Ensuring Fair Pay Through Your Pay Structure